-Eliminating harmful insects and crop-destroyers without adversely affecting beneficial predators and pollinators has been important considerations in organic farming.
-Green lacewings are a very effective natural help in dealing with many garden pests.
+Eliminating harmful insects and crop destroyers without adversely affecting beneficial predators and pollinators has been an important consideration in organic farming.
+Green lacewings are a very effective natural aid in dealing with many garden pests.

-Below are some tips for understanding their role, garden benefits, and how to attract them.
+Below are some tips for understanding their role, their garden benefits, and how to attract them.

 Belonging to the order Neuroptera, green lacewings are attractive insects of the family Chrysopidae .
 They are a valuable part of any integrated pest management (IPM) system, being some of the most effective natural predators of garden pests.